Zero-Tang/NoirVisor/src/svm_core/readme.md

 ## Devirtualize on-the-fly
 Since NoirVisor is possible to be unloaded before the nested hypervisor ends, it is necessary to put nested hypervisor directly onto the processor - that is, L1 becomes L0 and L2 becomes L1. <br>
 This is a suggestion for Nested Virtualization in NoirVisor.
 By now, algorithm design will not be made.
 After the Nested Virtualization feature completes, NoirVisor may refuse unloading as long as the nested hypervisor did not leave. <br>

+## Nesting VMware's Hypervisor
+In order to nest VMware's hypervisor, NoirVisor has to support features that VMware's hypervisor also supports.
+It is observed that:

+- Nested Paging is supported by VMware Workstation.
+- SVM Lock is supported by VMware Workstation.
+(It is unlikely that nesting VMware's Hypervisor requires this feature)
+- Next-RIP Saving is supported by VMware Workstation.
+- VMCB Clean Bits is supported by VMware Workstation.
+- Flush TLB by ASID is supported by VMware Workstation.
+- Decode Assists is supported by VMware Workstation.

 ## Roadmap of Nested Virtualization
 Nested Virtualization in NoirVisor will be developped in three stages: